Stages#

 Stage 1: Intake#

-This is the part of the process where a potential experimenter and POPROX determine if a particular study or research question is a good fit for POPROX’s capabilities at the present time.
+This is the part of the process where a potential researcher and POPROX determine if a particular study or research question is a good fit for POPROX’s capabilities at the present time.

 More about the Intake stage.